turingschool-examples/adopt_dont_shop/README.md

 ```

 ```
+[ ] done

-Count of Pets that have been Adopted
+24. Count of Pets that have been Adopted

 As a visitor
 When I visit an admin shelter show page